-23 Faculty Organizations
+23 23 Confidentiality of Faculty Records 51

+24 Facu ulty Organizations 52

-24 The Tenure of Program Directors 53
+25 The e Tenure of Program Directors 53

-II Appendices 54
+II \mathbf{A} ppendices 54

-Appendix A Conditions and Terms of Employment 55
+Δτ nen dix A Conditions and Terms of Employment 55

-A.1 Faculty Salary
+2 L L

 A.1.1 Scale

-A.1.2 Salary Increases
+A.1.2 Salary Increases 55

-A.1.3 Pay Period
+A.1.3 Pay Period 55

-A.2 Benefits Beyond Salary
+A.2

 A.2.1 General Statement on Employee Benefit Plans

-A.2.2 Educational Benefits for Spouses and Dependent Children A.2.3 Faculty Retirement
+A.2.2 Educational Benefits for Spouses and Dependent Children

+4.0 A.2.3 Faculty Retirement

 A.3 Support Programs

 A.3.1 Quadrennial Sabbatical Leave

 A.3.2 Junior Faculty Research Leave

-A.3.3 Leave of Absence

 A.3.4 Reduced Teaching Schedules

 A.3.5 Leaves outside the Quadrennial Schedule

-A.3.6 College-Supported Faculty Research Programs .
-62
+A.3.6 College-Supported Faculty Research Programs

-A.3.7 Programs for Faculty Members .
-62
+A.3.7 Programs for Faculty Members

-A.3.8 Support for Student Research .
-63
+A.3.8 Support for Student Research

 A.3.9 Program Limitations and Requirements

-A.3.10 Faculty & Student Conference Travel Guidelines and Forms
+A.3.10 Faculty & Student Conference Travel Guidelines and Forms 64

 A.3.11 Library Use

 A.3.12 Faculty Entertainment Fund

 A.3.13 Faculty Use of College Vehicles

 A.3.14 Appropriate Use of E-mail

-A.4 Procedures for Adjudicating Complaints Against Faculty Members
+Procedures for Adjudicating Complaints Against Faculty Members

-A.5 Formal Hearing and Investigation Procedures of the Academic Freedom Committee
+Formal Hearing and Investigation Procedures of the Academic Freedom Committee

-A.6 Trinity College Policy and Procedures for Review of Alleged Unethical Research Practices A.7 Financial Disclosure Policy for All Senior Personnel Conducting Research Funded by Federal Grants
+A.6 A.7 Trinity College Policy and Procedures for Review of Alleged Unethical Research Practices Financial Disclosure Policy for All Senior Personnel Conducting Research Funded by Federal Grants .

-A.7 Financial Disclosure Folicy for All Senior Fersonner Conducting Research Funded by Federal Grants A.8 Types and Terms of Contractual Faculty Appointments
+Types and Terms of Contractual Faculty Appointments

-A.9 Trinity College Patent and Invention Policy
+Trinity College Patent and Invention Policy

-A.10 Trinity College Policy on Consulting Contracts and the Use of Trinity Trademarks
+Trinity College Policy on Consulting Contracts and the Use of Trinity Trademarks

-This timely conege toney on combatting constants and the est of filming fractionalist .
-00
+11.10 , ithing conege reneg on communing continues and the case of ithing readmands.

-Appendix B Policy Statements 94
+Ap dix B Policy Statements 94

-B.1 Policy Statement on Academic Freedom .
-94
+Policy Statement on Academic Freedom

-B.2 Affirmative Action at Trinity College .
-95

-B.3 Non-Discrimination at Trinity College
+B.3 Trinity College Non-Discrimination Policy Statement

 B.4 Statement on Government of Colleges and Universities

 B.5 Statement on Professional Ethics

-B.6 Policy Statement on Sexual Harassment of Students by Faculty
+Policy Statement on Sexual Harassment of Students by Faculty

-B.7 Teaching
+B.7 B.8 Teaching

-B.8 The Grading System .
-109

-B.9 Disciplinary Procedures and Dismissal of a Faculty Member with Tenure or Prior to the Expiration 111
+B.9 Disciplinary Procedures and Dismissal of a Faculty Member with Tenure or Prior to the Expiration 110

-of his/her Appointment
+ט.ט of his/her Appointment 112

-B.10 Statement on the Relationship of Tenure and Disciplinary Action at Trinity College B.11 Statement on the Staffing of First-Year Seminars
+B.10 O Statement on the Relationship of Tenure and Disciplinary Action at Trinity College

-D.11 Statement on the Staning of First-Year Seminars .
-114
+Statement on the Staffing of First-Year Seminars

-Appendix C The Charter, Statutes and Standing Rules of the Board of Trustees 115

-C.1 Charter of the Trustees of Trinity College

-C.2 Statutes of Trinity College 1972 .
-118
+Ar 116